-The trade cycle may change due to natural factors, for example during the periods of heavy or unexpected rainfall; agricultural productivity may be affected.
-It results in a shortage of raw material, and therefore industrial production is also affected.
+The business cycle may change due to natural factors, for example, during periods of heavy or unexpected rainfall; agricultural productivity may be affected.
+A lack of rainfall could result in a shortage of raw material, and therefore, industrial production is also affected.
 This shortage can affect the whole economy, particularly those that rely on agriculture as their main component of the Gross Domestic Product (GDP).

 During a war, economic growth can slow down because of uncertainty in the market and loss of business confidence and consumer confidence.
-This reduces spending and investment in the economy.
+This loss of confidence reduces spending and investment in the economy.